- 1 About Damián Ortega

 What the Volkswagen Beetle symbolizes

 The vehicle hangs from the ceiling in a satirical meditation on an evident symbol of mass production and, of course, westernization.
-The Volkswagen Beetle is, without a doubt a perfect symbol of both.
-The Volkswagen Beetle was originally developed in the 1930s in Nazi Germany and became known as both being efficient and affordable.
+The Volkswagen Beetle is, without a doubt, a perfect symbol of both.
+The Volkswagen Beetle was originally developed in the 1930s in fascist Germany and became known as both being efficient and affordable.

 The Volkswagen Beetle after the Second World War